Updated: May 19, 2023

 - Watch for symptoms.
 If you have any emergency warning signs, seek emergency care immediately.

 - Tell your healthcare provider.
 Contact them as soon as possible if:

 - You are more likely to get very sick because you are an older adult or have an underlying medical condition.
 Possible treatment may be available for you.

 Shared Surfaces and Objects

-While Yale custodians conduct more frequent and thorough cleaning, all members of the Yale community need to help keep workplaces clean.
+Many infectious diseases can be transmitted via shared surfaces and objects.
+Hand washing and cleaning can prevent transmission.
+While Yale custodians conduct routine cleaning, all members of the Yale community need to help keep workplaces clean.

-Facilities will clean daily the common high-touch surfaces that are frequently touched by multiple people, such as:
+Yale custodians regularly clean surfaces that are frequently touched by multiple people, such as:

 - Bathroom faucets and toilets